-- Next, edit the World Map.
+- 1. After you plan out your adventure on paper, start by editing the World Map.
 Add all the cities that you think will play a role in your adventure.
 If you need to, you can always come back to the World Map and add more cities later.
-But, it will be much easier on you if you have a complete World Map before planning the rest of your adventure. - Once the World Map is set, edit the parent city's landscape, as well as the landscapes for any colony sites.
-You'll need some of the information from each city's landscape to plan events. - Add episodes to the Parent City list as necessary, and determine the episode progression. - Designate each episode's settings. - Create some text for each episode, and for the adventure title, introduction and victory.
+But, it will be much easier on you if you have a complete World Map before planning the rest of your adventure. - 2.
+Once the World Map is set, edit the parent city's landscape, as well as the landscapes for any colony sites.
+You'll need some of the information from each city's landscape to plan events.

+- 3. Add episodes to the Parent City list as necessary, and determine the episode progression. - 4.
+Designate each episode's settings. - 5.
+Create some text for each episode, and for the adventure title, introduction and victory.
 Create some MP3 files if you are providing narration for your text.
-Also, select a bitmap image. - Create the adventure through the File Menu. - Play your adventure!
+Also, select a bitmap image. - 6.
+Create the adventure through the File Menu. - 7.
+Play your adventure!
 Exit the Adventure Editor, and in the screen that appears, choose 'Play Zeus.'
 After you choose a leader name, the Choose Game screen appears.
 Select 'Custom Adventures.'
 You should see the file name of the adventure you just created listed.
-Select it, and click the button next to 'Begin Adventure' to enter your new world.
+Select it, and click the button next to 'Begin Adventure' to enter your Greek world.